Vrij Nederland

 Vrij Nederland (Free Netherlands) is a Dutch magazine, established during the German occupation of the Netherlands in World War II as an underground newspaper.
 It has since grown into a magazine.
 The originally weekly turned monthly magazine in 2016 is traditionally intellectually left-wing.
-Over the years, it has become more centrist.
-It is one of the four most influential written media in its sector, along with Elsevier, De Groene Amsterdammer and HP/De Tijd, all with a sdwindling readership.
+Over the years, it has become more centrist, in recent years reverting back to a generally progressive outlook on politics, social justice and climate, among other topics.
+It is one of the four most influential written media in its sector, along with Elsevier, De Groene Amsterdammer and HP/De Tijd, all with a dwindling readership.
 Publisher of Vrij Nederland is WPG Uitgevers in Amsterdam.
-The offices of Vrij Nederland are in the headquarters of WPG the Wibautstraat 133.
+The offices of Vrij Nederland are in the headquarters of WPG at Wibautstraat 133.

-The first issue was published on 31 August 1940.
+The first issue of Vrij Nederland was published on 31 August 1940.
 The chief editors were: